Re-Manufacturing sintering material for a Closed loop environment

 A side benefit of recycling your used powder and therefore eliminating your powder waste stream (garbage) is the reduction in your carbon footprint by eliminating the burning of material at disposal or eliminating the CO2 emitted during the production of the power in the first place.
 The cost of refining the used powder is much lower than the cost of manufacturing virgin powder.
 Material cost can be reduced by 30-40%, even higher savings with filled materials.
 Given that the price of powder is anywhere from 20-40% of the part cost any savings in powder cost leads to improved profitability and improved pricing to displace traditional manufacturing technology with Additive Manufacturing.

-Customers in Switzerland, Canada, Japan and Germany are using und optimizing this technology for years with great success and end customer satisfaction.
+Customers in Switzerland, Austria, Canada, Japan, Poland, Denmark, United Kingdom and Germany are using and optimizing this technology for years with great success and end customer satisfaction.